wp-plugins/jabber-feed/readme.txt

 = From myself: which jabber server has a good pubsub implementation? =

-I am using ejabberd 2.0.1 for my own, but it is pretty flawed on many ways.
+I am using ejabberd 2.0 and 2.0.1 for my own, but it is pretty flawed on many ways.
 Especially it is impossible to configure your subscription to a node.
-What a shame!
+What a shame! :-(
 But especially it is apparently impossible in the last current version to subscribe to a node on an outside server.
 Anyway it is good enough basically for the proof of concept.